RosettaCommons/documentation/application_documentation/trRosetta/trRosetta.md

 6. The pose is converted to an all-atom model.

-7. The [[FastRelax]] protocol is applied with constraints present, and torsion/Cartesian space minimization alternating with the "dualspace" protocol of Conway _et al_.
+7. The [[FastRelax protocol|FastRelaxMover]] is applied with constraints present, and torsion/Cartesian space minimization alternating with the "dualspace" protocol of Conway _et al_.
 (2014) _Protein Sci_ 23(1):47-55 (doi 10.1002/pro.2389).
 This refines backbone and side-chain geometry.

 8. A final pose is written to disk.
 Statistics such as RMSD to native (after Centroid and fullatom refinement phases) and execution time are included.